 or contact her

 Abbots Bromley Exercise Classes

-Alison is at the village hall on a Monday and Thursday delivering a variety of group exercise sessions.
-The group
+Alison is at the Village Hall on a Monday and Thursday morning offering a variety of exercise classes.

 Abbots Bromley Joint Scout and Guide Group